dparodi935/Transit-Simulator/README.md

 # Transit-Simulator
 Program that allows you to create a planetary system and visualise the effect on the starlight.
+Code is based off Chapter 8 from the book "Real-World Python" by Lee Vaughan, with my main addition being the system customisation.

 Features:
 - Set the orbits and sizes of planets and their moons